JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 <hr>
 <br />

-Now we will setup the Username(s) and Password(s)
+Now we will set up the Username(s) and Password(s)

   - Set up a basic username and password, something easy for testing.
-  - Allocate between 2GB to 4GB of RAM depending on your system.
+  - Allocate between 2GB and 4GB of RAM depending on your system.
   - You can leave the rest of the settings as they are.
-  - At least 50gb of allocated space
+  - At least 50 GB of allocated space

 ![alt text](https://github.com/JonaiSerrano/project-screenshots-private/blob/main/Screenshot%202025-09-08%20213329.png?raw=true)